ijlyttle/isu_pisa/README.md

 # isu_pisa

-This is a github repo for a set of Iowa State University entries to the PISA.
+This is a github repo for a set of Iowa State University entries to the PISA data vis contest @ use!R 2014.

 My initial thought is that we could each independently keep copies of the data files in our copies of the `data`, in an effort to keep the repo light.